Hostile Takeover

 Uzi smirked.
 She should be relieved, but she just felt smug.
 “In the end, you don’t want to kill me, do you?”

 One second, it was a level stare.
-Then an amber cross and the tips of claws pricked her torso and raked across plastic.
+Then an amber cross and the tips of claws pricked her torso and raked across the casing.
 J leaned in close, tongue lolling out.
 She spoke low, and Uzi could hear how every syllable sat in her mouth.
 “Oh no no no, you little morsel.
-If I don’t want to kill you, it’s because mere killing is not enough.
-I long to turn you inside out.
+If I don’t want to kill you, it’s because just killing you is not enough.
+I need to turn you inside out.
 To feel your warm, sweet oil run down my body in rivulets as it cools my chassis.
 To run my tongue along your aching, struggling servos as you resist in vain.
 To bite and rip and sunder everything you are.
 I will devour you and turn every bit of you to my own purpose.
 I want to destroy you.”
-Closer, closer, and the yellow light drowned everything – she was a bug caught in amber.
+Closer, closer, and in that yellow light she drowned — just a bug caught in sweet amber.

-Uzi wasn’t sure if she’d ever heard a drone talk while their visor displayed hunting mode’s wide cross.
+Uzi wasn’t sure if she’d ever heard a drone talk while their visor displayed that hunter’s wide cross.
 The tone was rougher than J’s ever got.
-And J didn’t wax poetic like that.
-A new side of J, and it made her feel…
+And J didn’t wax poetic.
+This was a new side of J, and it made her feel…

 “…Neat.
 That’s uh, very normal.”
 It made her think of—